History of the Jews in the Southern United States: Civil rights movement

-While many notable Northern Jews participated in the civil rights movement (some of them even held leadership positions in the NAACP), the history of Jewish involvement in the South is a little more complicated.
-Much of the same racial tension that existed between African Americans and Jews during Civil War was still present in the mid-twentieth century.
+While many notable Northern Jews participated in the civil rights movement, the Jewish involvement in the South was much more limited.
 While some Southern Jews may have been sympathetic towards the sufferings of African Americans and their fight for equality, the desegregation crisis caused a spike in antisemitism, reinforcing the idea that Jews already had that keeping the racial status quo would be to their benefit.

 However, there were a few Jewish actors who joined the movement despite great personal risks.
 Sixteen rabbis in St. Augustine, Florida joined with the Southern Christian Leadership Conference to fight segregation, facing violence and arrest alongside African American protesters.
 Rabbi Jacob Rothschild from Atlanta, Georgia was a good friend of Martin Luther King Jr. and fought alongside him in the civil rights movement.
 Two Jews, Michael Schwerner and Andrew Goodman, were killed in Mississippi while trying to help African Americans register to vote during the Freedom Summer.
 Those who publicly supported the movement were often shunned by other members of their community.
 A rabbi who showed his support for the Scottsboro boys by attending a rally in Alabama was forced to resign from his synagogue.
 While African American leaders acknowledged these efforts and sacrifices on the part of Southern Jews, they also expressed deep disappointment in the majority of the South's Jews because of their failure to speak up and participate in the movement on a widespread scale.